-If the Department should need to share your clients' personal health information with others, it will be done in strict accordance with HIPAA.
-The Department has a HIPAA Privacy Officer and an in-house Institutional Review Board to ensure that personal health information in our possession is shared only with persons authorized under HIPAA to receive it, and only in a form that is allowed under HIPAA.
-In most cases, health data are de-identified in accordance with HIPAA standards to make sure it cannot be traced back to a specific individual.
+If the department needs to share your clients' personal health information with others, it will do so in strict accordance with HIPAA.
+The Department has a HIPAA Privacy Officer and an in-house Institutional Review Board to ensure that personal health information in our possession is shared only with persons authorized under HIPAA to receive it and only in a form that is allowed under HIPAA.
+In most cases, health data are de-identified in accordance with HIPAA standards to ensure that data cannot be traced back to a specific individual.

-If you have any questions or concerns about sharing personal health information with the Georgia Department of Public Health, please call 404-657-2700 and ask to speak to the General Counsel or to the Privacy Officer.
+If you have any questions or concerns about sharing personal health information with the Georgia Department of Public Health, please call 404-657-2700 and ask to speak to the General Counsel or the Privacy Officer.